raghavbhasin97/Podcasts/README.md

 ## Modules/Integrations Used
-- Alamofire to fetch data from the iTunes
+- Alamofire to fetch data from the iTunes API